Here’s How To Care For A Rieger Begonia Like A Pro

 Because they are winter-flowering begonias, many people simply discard them after they are done blooming indoors.

-A tuberous begonia like the Rieger is not really difficult to propagate or get to rebloom.
+A tuberous begonia like the Rieger is not really tricky to propagate or get to rebloom.

 Once your plant has stopped blooming, gradually reduce watering until the soil is barely moist.